 - AG37 Where the asset and service components of payments by the grantor to the operator are not separable, the fair value specified in paragraph 10 is determined using estimation techniques. - AG38 For the purpose of applying the requirements of this [draft] Standard, payments and other consideration required by the arrangement are allocated at the inception of the arrangement or upon a reassessment of the arrangement into those for the service concession asset and those for other components of the service concession arrangement (eg maintenance and operation services) on the basis of their relative fair values.
 The fair value of the service concession asset includes only amounts related to the asset and excludes amounts for other components of the service concession arrangement.
 In some cases, allocating the payments for the asset from payments for other components of the service concession arrangement will require the grantor to use an estimation technique.
-For example, a grantor may estimate the payments related to the asset by reference to the fair value of a comparable asset in an agreement that contains no other components, or by estimating the payments for the other components in the service concession arrangement by reference to comparable arrangements and then deducting these payments from the total payments under the arrangement.
+For example, a grantor may estimate the payments related to the asset by reference to the fair value of a comparable asset in an agreement that contains no other components, or by estimating the payments for the other components from the total payments under the arrangement.